 Hickman Line

-A Hickman is a central line catheter that is placed on the right side of your chest wall.
-A Hickman line is a soft, small, long, hollow tube that is placed into a vein in the chest and ends in a larger vein just above your heart.
-A Hickman line is used long-term to access your veins and can be used to give chemotherapy, intravenous medications, nutrition, and to draw blood for labs.
+A Hickman is a type of central line.
+A central line gives your care team direct access to your veins.
+A Hickman is placed on the right side of your chest wall.
+It is a soft, thin, long, hollow tube that is put in through a vein in your chest and goes into a larger vein just above your heart.
+A Hickman line is used for long-term access to your veins and can be used to give chemotherapy, intravenous (IV) medications, nutrition, and to draw blood for labs.

 How is it put in and used?

-A Hickman line can be placed either as an in-patient or out-patient procedure.
-A sterile field is used to prevent infection.
-Numbing medication is given into your chest using a small needle.
+A Hickman line can be placed either as an inpatient (in the hospital) or outpatient (you’ll go home the same day) procedure.
+The area of your body where the Hickman will be placed will be sterilized to help prevent infection.
+Numbing medication will be given using a small needle.
 The care team will use an ultrasound machine to look at your veins.
-A small cut will be made and then the Hickman line will be placed into the right side of your chest.
-The site is covered by a dressing.
+A small incision (surgical cut) will be made and the Hickman line will be placed into the right side of your chest.
+The site is then covered by a dressing (bandage).

-You will have one to three lumens (tubes) dangling from the site which will either be sutured in or a device that looks like a sticker will be used to keep it in place.
-The lumens are short, small tubes with caps at the end.
+You will have one to three lumens (tubes) dangling from the site which will either be sutured (stitched) in or a device that looks like a sticker will be used to keep them in place.
+The lumens are short, thin tubes with caps at the end.
 The lumens are used to give medications or draw blood.
-When your provider uses these lumens it is sometimes called “accessing the Hickman line”.
-Once insertion of your Hickman line is done, an X-Ray will be taken to make sure your Hickman line is in the right place.
+When your provider uses these lumens, it is sometimes called “accessing the Hickman line.”
+Once your Hickman line is put in, an X-Ray will be taken to make sure it is in the right place.

 Possible Side Effects

-There usually are no issues with placing a Hickman line.
-However, there is the risk of air embolism, phlebitis, blood clot, nerve irritation and injury and irritation to the heart muscles resulting in arrhythmia.
+After a Hickman line is placed, you are at risk for air embolism, phlebitis, blood clot, nerve irritation, and injury or irritation to the heart muscles that can cause arrhythmias.

 How do I care for my catheter?

-• Hands should be washed by anyone touching or accessing the Hickman line.
-Prior to touching the Hickman line hands should be washed and gloves put on.
-After touching the Hickman line, gloves should be removed and hands once again washed.
+- Before touching the Hickman line, hands should be washed and gloves put on.
+After touching the Hickman line, gloves should be taken off and hands washed again.

-• A dressing will be put over the Hickman line insertion area.
+- A dressing (bandage) will be put over the Hickman line insertion site.
 This keeps the area clean and helps keep the Hickman line from coming out.
 The dressing should be changed at least once a week, or if it becomes wet or dirty.
 Use a plastic cover or sleeve to cover your Hickman line while bathing.
 Never use scissors to cut away a dressing.

-• The Hickman line must be flushed on a regular basis to prevent it from becoming occluded.
-Flushing entails attaching a syringe filled with normal saline solution and administering the fluid into the Hickman line through the cap.
-With some Hickman lines, a medication called heparin is also used which prevents clotting.
+- The Hickman line must be flushed on a regular basis so it doesn’t get occluded.
+Flushing means attaching a syringe filled with normal saline solution to a lumen and pushing the fluid into the Hickman line through the cap.
+With some Hickman lines, a medication called heparin is also used to prevent clotting.
 Usually, the Hickman line needs to be flushed every day.
+You or a caretaker will be taught how to flush the lumens.

-• Assess your Hickman line each day to monitor for signs of infection and loosening or contamination of the dressing.
+- Look at your Hickman line each day for signs of infection and to see if the dressing is loose, wet, or dirty.

-• Do not pull on the Hickman line.
-Take care to secure the lumens against your skin to prevent accidentally pulling out your Hickman line.
+- Do not pull on the Hickman line.
+Secure the lumens against your skin so you don’t accidentally pull out your Hickman line.

-Your care team will show you or a family member how to change the dressing or flush the line if it is necessary for this to be done when you are at home.
+- Your care team will show you or a family member how to change the dressing or flush the line if you’ll need to do this at home.

 When to contact your care team

-Daily monitoring of your catheter is necessary so that you can identify any changes.
-If you notice any redness, pain, discharge, or swelling at the site of insertion contact your provider immediately.
-You also want to contact your provider if flushing of the line is difficult, the lumens are cut or break, you have any pain with use of the Hickman line, or the Hickman line has become dislodged from your chest.
+You’ll need to look at your catheter every day for any changes.
+If you notice any redness, pain, discharge, or swelling at the insertion site, call your provider right away.
+Call your provider if flushing the line is hard, the lumens are cut or if they break, if you have any pain when the Hickman line is used, or if the Hickman line comes out of your chest.